 In this post I am going to share the essentials, quick decorating ideas, tips and tricks that I know work and won’t break the budget.
 All of it makes the grade!
 At the end of the post is a link-up to add any dorm decorating ideas.

 Without my trusty tool box, I would not be able to do any dorm decorating.
 On move-in day my toolbox gets packed in the car so I have everything I need from a screwdriver to fabric glue to whip the room into shape in a day.
-I will share the contents of it in my next post.
+You will find the contents of my toolbox in this post:

 This is your typical dorm room.
 The only difference is some rooms have carpet or lofted beds.
 It is better when the beds can be lofted as it will double the space in the room.
 More on this later in the post.
 I found lots of photos.